Surf Rocket Racers

 Surf Rocket Racers (working title: Surf Rocket Racer), known in Japan as Power Jet Racing 2001 (パワージェットレーシング2001, Pawā Jetto Rēshingu 2001), is a video game developed and published by CRI Middleware and Crave Entertainment for Dreamcast in 2000-2001.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 Jim Preston of NextGen called it "a diet, caffeine-free, non-carbonated version of much more interesting games."
 In Japan, Famitsu gave it a score of 29 out of 40.
-GamePro gave it an average review, over three months before its U.S. release date.
+Iron Thumbs of GamePro said in an early review, "If you're a water-racing fanatic and [you] want nothing more than to use your Dreamcast to race jet-skis, then look no further.
+If you're looking for a solid racing game, keep on lookin'."